Exposing Faulty Arguments and Revealing Common Logical Fallacies

 Examples:

-• Religion: “If we question scripture, soon no one will believe in anything.”
+Religion: “If we question scripture, soon no one will believe in anything.”
+The speaker assumes a chain reaction without evidence.

-• Politics: “If we allow healthcare reform, we’ll become a socialist dictatorship.”
+Politics: “If we allow healthcare reform, we’ll become a socialist dictatorship.”
+The argument jumps to an extreme conclusion.

-18. Straw Man
+18. Straw man

 The strawman argument involves framing an issue in a way that makes it easy to defeat.
 This tactic exaggerates and misrepresents the facts.
 It can also undermine the opponent’s credibility or integrity.